Minister of Music – Keith S. Tóth

 Since the early 1990s, Tóth has been acknowledged as a leading consultant on pipe organ building.
 He has been consultant for several of the most prominent new organ installations in the United States.
 At Brick Church, he was the leading force in the design of the Guilbault-Thérien organ (1996) for the Chapel of the Reformed Faith and the monumental Casavant Frères organ (2005) for the church’s Sanctuary.

 Tóth has recorded for B&V Recordings, Ethereal Recordings and New World Records.
 His recorded performances are featured regularly on radio broadcasts worldwide including National Public Radio, Minnesota Public Radio and the Canadian Broadcasting Corporation.
 His recording “Paris on Park Avenue”, which was recorded on the Cavaillé-Coll inspired Guilbault-Thérien organ in the Chapel of the Reformed Faith of The Brick Church, won the “Golden Ear Award” from The Absolute Sound Magazine-The High End Journal of Audio and Music for Best Recordings of 1999.

-Director of Children’s Music – Amanda Page Smith
+Interim Director of Children’s Music – Cristina Soto

 Associate Organist – Dr. John B. Herrington III

 Dr. John B. Herrington III, a native of Waxahachie, Texas, has been the associate organist at The Brick Church since September 1997.
 A specialist in organ improvisation and French organ repertoire of the 20th century, Dr. Herrington studied organ with the renowned American organ pedagogue Dr. Robert T. Anderson at Southern Methodist University in Dallas.
 A practicing anatomical and clinical pathologist, Dr. Herrington is the medical director of Enigma Laboratories located in Brooklyn and Elmsford, NY.

 Wilson Family Yale-ISM Sacred Music Intern